TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1SubnetNextAvailable.md

 ```

 ### -Space
-Use this parameter to filter the list of Address Blocks by Space
+Use the -Space parameter to determine which IP Space the parent is located in

 ```yaml
 Type: String